ColdGlassOMilk/react-canvas-animate/README.md

 - `fullscreen` boolean

   Defaults to false.
 Setting true will adjust canvas dimensions to window inner dimensions.
 Position will also become fixed.
-Override with `style={{ position: 'absolute' }}` or `position: undefined`

 - `nogrid` boolean